-- creating community partnerships that promote the Library as a resource for meeting the educational, recreational, and informational needs of Glendora's youth; - providing professional expertise in answering reference and readers' advisory questions; - selecting and managing the public content for the Children's and Young Adult areas; - and providing assistance and instruction to children and their parents in using Library services.
+- creating community partnerships that promote the Library as a resource for meeting the educational, recreational, and informational needs of Glendora's youth; - providing professional expertise in answering reference and readers' advisory questions;

-- Providing early literacy skills support and reading development for children of the community through story times, programs and events. - Supporting and augmenting youth reading skills over throughout the year through dynamic and interactive seasonal reading programs including the Summer Discovery Challenge - for birth through high school. - Providing youth leadership opportunities through
+- Providing early literacy skills support and reading development for children of the community through story times, programs and events. - Supporting and augmenting youth reading skills over throughout the year through dynamic and interactive seasonal reading programs including the Summer Discovery Challenge -- for birth through high school. - Providing youth leadership opportunities through